“The greatest history book ever written is the one hidden in our DNA.”

 "We declare at the outset that we do not make any positive assertion that anything we shall say is wholly as we affirm it to be.
 We merely report accurately on each thing as our impressions of it are at the moment." --Sextus Empiricus

-About this Family History
+About this family history

 My sincere thanks go to all those who have contributed valuable information that has added to our knowledge of our family -- you know who you are!
-For confidentiality purposes, I have omitted all details for living persons.
+For confidentiality purposes, I have omitted all details for living people.

 Here you will find notable relatives -- Mayflower passengers, Revolutionary War participants, presidents, kings, queens, knights, and more.
-But you will also find many more ordinary folk -- farmers, blacksmiths, ministers, soldiers, sailors, butchers, postmen, and undertakers.
+But you will also find many more ordinary folk -- farmers, blacksmiths, ministers, soldiers, sailors, doctors, butchers, postmen, and undertakers.
 Virtually all came from England, Holland or Germany and settled in New England or New York.
 We thank them all for their courage and determination.
 We are their legacy.

 Genealogy is a never-ending study, and I am always thrilled to find new information.
 All comments, suggestions and corrections are welcome, but please help me preserve the integrity of my data by furnishing sources.